-Today we plan to ski entirely above the tree line to reach ‘Hemfjällsstugan’, a delightful waffle house situated on the mountain plateau at 810m.
-From the trailhead we ski away from any settlements, soon reaching open highlands, skiing amongst frozen waters and shallow valleys making a circular tour around Mellanfjället (910m).
-Experience the true charm, peace and tranquillity of the Dalarna region on this mountain ski tour.
-Ascent 150m.
-Descent 150m.
-Distance 16km+
+Today we plan to ski almost entirely above the tree line to reach ‘Hemfjällsstugan’, a characterful mountain cabin, situated on the mountain plateau at 810m.
+We will be aiming to have our lunch here by the fire, but not before stopping also for morning coffee at Storfjällsgraven.
+From the trail head opposite our hotel we make our way up the valley, soon reaching open highlands, skiing past frozen streams and shallow valleys making a great circular tour around Mellanfjället (910m).
+We have some good views across the Swedish mountain landscape as we traverse the mountainside.
+Experience the true charm, peace and tranquility of the Dalarna region on this mountain ski tour.
+Ascent 347m.
+Descent 344m.
+Distance 15km+

 Today we make our way to Berga, a hamlet in Sälen valley, and official start of the Vasaloppet at the VasaloppsArena.
 After photos and a look at the visitors' centre we will start our 4-day point-to-point tour which will take us through the ‘taiga’ coniferous forests, villages, marshlands and lakes before finishing in picturesque Mora.

 After an easy first 3kms from the arena, the trail takes a turn rising 178m to reach Vasaloppet’s highest point: 528m in the Spränsbackarna forest.
 Making this the hardest climb of the tour.
 The trail then levels out and winds it’s way through the broad scenic marshlands of Valmyrsätra before reaching the frozen lake of Smågen and one of many simple lumberjack/log floaters' huts ‘Smågenkojan’.
 Until 1947 lumberjacks would overnight here during their working week.
 Today it makes the ideal place of refuge for lunch, marking 11kms.
-From Smågen we climb easily over 4.5km after which we are rewarded with a 8.5kms of rolling downhill to reach Mångsbodarna.
+From Smågen we climb easily over 4.5km after which we are rewarded with 8.5kms of rolling downhill to reach Mångsbodarna.
 Mångsbodarna is one of three of the original 1922 race checkpoints.
 Here we can see water-powered saw and paper mills and the old school house.
 High quality timber and in recent years, sandstone, have been important worldwide exports.
-For over 150 years the local people here have been determined to preserve their culture and environment.
 From here we will take a taxi back to Sälen.
 Tonight is our last night at the Gammelgarden Hotel.
-Ascent 250m.
-Descent 150m.
+Ascent 368m.
+Descent 301m.
 Distance 24km.

 Day 5 Mångsbodarna to Evertsberg

-We re-join the Vasaloppet trail back at Mångsbodarna and commence with more descending for about 3kms to the settlement of Tennång.
+We re-join the Vasaloppet trail back at Mångsbodarna and have an easy start to the day with another descent which lasts for about 3kms to the woodland settlement of Tennång.
 Darlana is well known in Sweden for upholding its traditions.
 Crafting the famous wooden horses, folk music, Midsummer celebrations and national costumes are all part of the local culture.
 The Dala wooden horse is decorated with painted ‘kurbits’ - characteristic folk art form patterns.
-This Swedish icon and is as Swedish as Swedish can be!
+This is the Swedish icon and is as Swedish as Swedish can be!
 It derives from the 18th century when foresters would sit by the fire in the dark winter evenings and carve horses for their children.